 - Imbalance in the competition; Since ethical suppliers cannot compete in the market and those that best apply the different "tricks" , that benefit.

-- Generalized confusion, magnified by the ecosystem fragmentation and lack of transparency
+- Generalized confusion, magnified by the ecosystem fragmentation and lack of transparency, promoting the app install fraud across it.

 The solution for advertisers against the problems mentioned above is to establish a closer relationship with trusted technology suppliers, thanks to which they can: